godotengine/godot-docs/classes/class_node.rst

 - void **remove_child** **(** :ref:`Node<class_node>` node **)**

-Remove a child :ref:`Node<class_node>`.
+Remove a child ``Node``.
 Node is NOT deleted and will have to be deleted manually.

 .. _class_Node_remove_from_group: